 ABSA also offers vehicles that they have repossessed.
 Their repossessed cars and other vehicles are sold at public auctions at several ABSA trade centres.

-ABSA also offers financing, instalment sales and lease and rental agreements on used or repossessed vehicles.
+In addition, ABSA also offers financing, instalment sales and lease and rental agreements on used or repossessed vehicles.

 There are ABSA trade centres in the following regions: